jessecascio/dtest/README.md

 All of the available data structures and algorithms can be found in the `src/` directory.
 Each directory has three files:

-1. A README.md - The readme goes over the data structure / algorithm, along with implementation details, pros/cons, alternatives, and use cases.
+1. `README.md` - The readme goes over the data structure / algorithm, along with implementation details, pros/cons, alternatives, and use cases.
 It is advised that the implementation details are not read until after implementation to aid in the learning process.

-2. template.js - This file outlines the API for the data structure / algorithm.
+2. `template.js` - This file outlines the API for the data structure / algorithm.
 When implementing, the functions will need to be implemented so that they can be tested.

-3. source.js - This file contains the implementation which is used to test your implementation against.
+3. `source.js` - This file contains the implementation which is used to test your implementation against.
 It can be useful if you are stuck on a particular implementation as well as to check if your runtime complexities are correct.

 The `test/` directory is where the pre-defined tests are that are used to test your implementation.
 The directory structure mirrors that of the `src/` directory.
 Each directory has three files:

-1. contract.js - This is a validator to ensure that all of the functions have been implemented prior to running the data validation tests.
+1. `contract.js` - This is a validator to ensure that all of the functions have been implemented prior to running the data validation tests.
-2. unit.js - This contains predefined unit tests for testing the implementation.
+2. `unit.js` - This contains predefined unit tests for testing the implementation.
-3. data.js - This runs a bunch of random tests comparing your implementation to the benchmark (source.js)
+3. `data.js` - This runs a bunch of random tests comparing your implementation to the benchmark (source.js)

 There is also a `lib/` directory which can be used to place implementations.
 Your implementation can be placed anywhere, but `lib/` offers a centralized location for all of your implementations and is ignored by source control.
 There is also a file:

-1. .debug - A template of the output from the random data testing when there is a mismatch between your implementation the benchmark
+1. `.debug` - A template of the output from the random data testing when there is a mismatch between your implementation the benchmark

 ## Running